 At Panoply we’ve been hard at work finding a solution to this problem - we needed our data warehouses to survive data center outages, both for internal use and for our customers.

-For this reason we are proud to announce our latest achievement in the space allowing a Multi Zone Redshift cluster inside your Panoply architecture.
+For this reason we are proud to announce our latest achievement in the space allowing a Multi Zone Redshift cluster inside your Panoply data warehouse architecture.

 We’ve achieved this capability by developing our own unique pgproxy utility that both load balances connections across multiple Redshift clusters for increased concurrency, but also duplicates all write operations, including schema changes, which guarantees that changes can only happen once - but be applied to all clusters across all regions.